ericcalabretta/chef-ad-hoc-demo/README.md

 3. edit `terraform.tfvars` with your own values
 4. `terraform apply`

-Once the provisioning finishes you will see the output with the Chef Automate, Centos node, and windows node's public IP addresses.
+Once the provisioning finishes you will see the output with the Chef Automate, Centos node, and Windows node's public IP addresses.

 ```
 Apply complete!
 Resources: 12 added, 0 changed, 0 destroyed.